Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Practical Issues

-Our initialisation strategy has the same limitation that the result may represent a suboptimal local maximum.
+However, there are a few small caveats.
+Firstly, it suffices to use the Euclidean distance in place of the Mahalanobis distance for applications to univariate response data.
+Secondly, the Moore-Penrose pseudo-inverse \citep{Moore1920} or $p$-dimensional identity matrix $\bm{\mathcal{I}}_p$ is used in place of $\widehat{\boldsymbol{\Psi}}_g^{-1}$ when $n \leq p$.
+Finally, we note that Algorithm \ref{Alg:InitEM} applies only to the non-noise components; in the presence of a noise component, the $\widehat{\mathbf{Z}}$ matrix outputted by the algorithm at convergence is modified in the usual way.

+Figure \ref{Plot:ExpertInit} illustrates the necessity of this procedure using a toy data set, with a single continuous covariate and a univariate response clearly arising from a mixture~of two linear regressions, which otherwise would not be discerned without including the covariate in the initialisation routine via Algorithm \ref{Alg:InitEM}.
+A further demonstration of the utility of this strategy is shown in Appendix\,\ref{Appendix:CO2init}.
+Similar to the EM algorithm's susceptibility to local maxima, a limitation of our initialisation strategy is that the result~at convergence may represent a suboptimal local minimum.
 However, the problem is transferred from the difficult task of initialising the EM algorithm to initialising Algorithm \ref{Alg:InitEM}.
-Thus, it is feasible to repeat the algorithm with many different partitions and choose the best result to initialise the EM algorithm, since it converges very fast, requires much less computational effort than the EM itself, and generally reduces the number of required EM iterations.
+Thus, it is feasible to repeat the algorithm with many different partitions and choose the best result, in the sense of minimising the criterion in \eqref{eq:InitCrit}, to initialise one run of the EM algorithm, since Algorithm \ref{Alg:InitEM} converges very quickly, requires much less computational effort than the EM algorithm itself, and generally reduces the number~of required EM iterations.
+However, we caution against using the total intra-component regression error criterion to guide the inclusion of expert network covariates.